Skip to Content

 Granted, the view from the top is nothing to shout home about.
 However, once you descend and follow the path all the way around to the end, there is a small shrine where tourists leave food as an offering.

+This climb is best done earlier in the morning to avoid the hottest part of the day.
 Each time you leave your boat, the driver will row on alone and pick you up at another location a short walk away.

 One such occasion the boat passes through a man made tunnel that leads under a towering rock.
+This is one of our favorite photos from the entire day.

 A secluded spot along route 1

 Personally, our research and experience from other visitors told us the Tam Coc boat tour is a prime scamming spot.
+We read many reviews and heard from fellow travelers about the boat drivers on the Tam Coc tour stopping mid journey and demanding a big tip or refusing to row back.

-However, one of the downsides to the Trang An boat tour is that its not conveniently located right in town like the Tam Coc boat tour.
+However, one of the downsides to the Trang An boat tour is that it’s not conveniently located right in town like the Tam Coc boat tour.
 So if you are short on time, Trang An might be difficult for you.

 A bamboo dock and a boat filled with visitors in Vietnam